 If you haven’t made homemade pizza before, you’re in for a treat.
 It’s easy to make, but there are a few tools that can be really helpful.
 One is a pizza stone.
 It’s not absolutely essential, and you can use a regular pan, but I have had the best results with a pizza stone, and it’s definitely on the list of cooking tools I would bring on a desert island.

 Another useful tool is a pizza wheel.
-Again, it’s not absolutely necessary, but makes slicing much easier, and I use mine for all kinds of things, from cutting pie dough for a lattice crust, to cutting dough for cheese straws.
+Again, it’s not absolutely necessary, but makes slicing much easier, and I use mine for all kinds of things, from cutting pie dough for a lattice crust like for this sugar pie, to cutting dough for cheese straws.

 Lastly, a pizza peel is really handy for transferring the pizza from counter to oven.
 For some crazy reason, I have yet to get one, but it’s probably only a question of time before I burn myself and decide to bite the bullet.